scott-griffiths/bitstring/README.rst

 The manual for the bitstring module is available here
 <https://bitstring.readthedocs.org>.
 It contains a walk-through of all
 the features and a complete reference section.

-It is also available as a PDF at <https://readthedocs.org/projects/bitstring/downloads/pdf/latest/>.

 Simple Examples